Here’s why mudjacking doesn’t work

 What is mudjacking used for?
 If the issue is sinking or settling slabs, mudjacking is a technique that’s been around for decades.
 The process involves mixing mud and concrete called “slurry” and pumping it under a sinking slab.
 The slurry becomes a hard, stable fill that is more dense than soil, yet lighter than concrete.
 The process is sometimes called slab jacking or grout pumping.

 Mudjacking is messy, unpredictable, and temporary, since the soil is likely to continue settling over time.

 You may be noticing the concrete around your home is cracking, sinking, or both!
 As patios, walkways, driveways, and concrete steps sink, they can crack and create uneven surfaces.
 Sinking concrete is unsightly, and can create a tripping hazard, so it’s important to solve the root cause of the problem, rather than a temporary fix like mudjacking.

-Baker's Waterproofing provides expert concrete repair solutions using the PolyLevel system.
-PolyLevel is an expanding polyurethane foam that is injected beneath the concrete to fill the gaps caused by soil erosion and raise and stabilize the concrete surface.
+Baker’s Waterproofing provides expert concrete repair solutions using the PolyRenewal™ system.
+PolyRenewal™ is an expanding polyurethane foam that is injected beneath the concrete to fill the gaps caused by soil erosion and raise and stabilize the concrete surface.

 Our patented concrete repair solution is a non-invasive process, and can be injected in smaller areas.
 The holes where the product is injected under the concrete are smaller than the size of a dime.
 In return, that large investment on your home is restored along with your peace of mind.

-If you are ready to see what PolyLevel can do for your home, call Baker's Waterproofing today at 1-724-239-5757 to schedule a free inspection.
+If you are ready to see what PolyRenewal™ can do for your home, contact Baker’s Waterproofing today to schedule a free inspection.